Victimology and Victim Services Minor

 Deeanna Button

 Ph.D.
-(University of Delaware), Associate Professor of Criminal Justice: Social inequality, violence/victimization, gender and sexuality, LGBTQ youth and resiliency, criminology, research methods and statistics.
+(University of Delaware), Professor of Criminal Justice: Social inequality, violence/victimization, gender and sexuality, LGBTQ youth and resiliency, criminology, research methods and statistics.

 Guia Calicdan-Apostle